hoteltonight/shameless/README.md

 Shameless was born out of our need to have highly scalable, distributed storage for hotel rates.
 Rates are a way hotels package their rooms, they typically include check-in and check-out date, room type, rate plan, net price, discount, extra services, etc. Our original solution of storing rates in a typical relational SQL table was reaching its limits due to write congestion, migration anxiety, and high maintenance.

 Hotel rates change very frequently, so our solution needed to have consistent write latency.
-There are also mutliple agents mutating various aspects of those rates, so we wanted something that would enable versioning.
+There are also multiple agents mutating various aspects of those rates, so we wanted something that would enable versioning.
 We also wanted to avoid having to create migrations whenever we were adding more data to rates.

 ## Concept

 The whole idea of Shameless is to split a regular SQL table into index tables and content tables.
 Index tables map the fields you want to query by to UUIDs, content tables map UUIDs to model contents (bodies).
 In addition, both index and content tables are sharded.

-The body of the model is schema-less, you can store an arbitrary data structures.
+The body of the model is schema-less, you can store arbitrary data structures in it.
 Under the hood, the body is serialized using MessagePack and stored as a blob in a single database column (hence the need for index tables).

 The process of querying for records can be described as:

 1. Query the index tables by index fields (e.g. hotel ID, check-in date, and length of stay), sharded by hotel ID, getting get back a list of UUIDs
-2. Query the content tables, sharded by UUID, for most recent version of model
+1. Query the content tables, sharded by UUID, for most recent version of model

 Inserting a record is similar:

 1. Generate a UUID
-2. Serialize and write model content into appropriate shard of the content tables
+1. Serialize and write model content into appropriate shard of the content tables
-2. Insert a row (index fields + model UUID) to the appropriate shard of the index table
+1. Insert a row (index fields + model UUID) to the appropriate shard of the index table

 Inserting a new version of an existing record is even simpler:

 1. Increment version
-2. Serialize and write model content into appropriate shard of the content tables
+1. Serialize and write model content into appropriate shard of the content tables

 Naturally, shameless hides all that complexity behind a straight-forward API.